Eurocopter UH-72 Lakota: Trainer use

 The UH-72 has faced controversy as a trainer due to perceived problems with its use as an initial trainer.
 A study by the National Commission on the Future of the Army, a commission established by Congress to make recommendations on force structure of the Army to the president, concluded that the UH-72 was cost-prohibitive as a training helicopter and there were cheaper options available to buy.
 It also showed that most instructor pilots disapproved of the UH-72, deeming it "too much aircraft for the mission", and unsuitable as an initial entry trainer.
 The UH-72 has also been criticized as unable to teach touchdown auto-rotations, among other maneuvers.
 The German Army had stopped using EC-135s for their initial trainer after Airbus advised them of it not being suitable for initial training.
 The US Navy also rejected the UH-72 as a trainer for the same reason.
+By 2024, the US Army was looking at alternatives to the UH-72 as a trainer due to cost and complexity, only three years after it took over from the preceding TH-67 helicopter it replaced.